Quantum Corrected Polymer Black Hole Thermodynamics: Mass Relations and Logarithmic Entropy Correction: Discussion and Outlook

-More certain is then the behaviour of the leading order corrections to the thermodynamic quantities whose generic large mass expansions are given in Eqs. \eqref{Tlargemassexpansion}, \eqref{eq:Cexp}, \eqref{entropymassexp} with no mass relation being chosen.
+More certain is then the behavior of the leading order corrections to the thermodynamic quantities whose generic large mass expansions are given in Eqs. \eqref{Tlargemassexpansion}, \eqref{eq:Cexp}, \eqref{entropymassexp} with no mass relation being chosen.
 The specific form of the corrections depends on the particular relation between the black and white hole masses and one can then ask what kind of phenomenology would correspond to a given mass relation.
 Of special interest in this sense is the correction to the entropy, whose functional dependence on the black hole mass depends directly on the mass relation (cfr.
 Eq.~\eqref{entropymassexp}).
-It is then obvious that it is possible to obtain any functional form of the first order entropy correction by choosing the mass relation accordingly.
-Nevertheless, higher order corrections disagree as these are uniquely fixed by the mass relation.
+It is then obvious that it is possible to obtain any functional form of the first-order entropy correction by choosing the mass relation accordingly.
+Nevertheless, higher-order corrections disagree as these are uniquely fixed by the mass relation.
 Of particular interest -- as they were determined by numerous different approaches -- are logarithmic entropy corrections.
 For the model studied here, a (negative) logarithmic correction to the entropy can be achieved for the case of the quadratic mass relation Eq.~\eqref{eq:quadraticrelation} which in this sense seems to be thermodynamically preferred and special compared to other mass relations.

-Remarkably, as argued in Sec.~\ref{sec:effectiveQT}, this quadratic mass relation is directly related to proper finite length effects.
-In this case, indeed, the canonical momentum $j$ is directly related to the extrinsic curvature or an inverse length/areal radius, say $j\sim 1/b$ with truly mass independent proportionality factors (cfr.
+Remarkably, as argued in Sec.~\ref{sec:effectiveQT}, this quadratic mass relation is directly related to proper finite-length effects.
+In this case, indeed, the canonical momentum $j$ is directly related to the extrinsic curvature or an inverse length/areal radius, say $j\sim 1/b$ with truly mass-independent proportionality factors (cfr.
 Eq.~\eqref{eq:classregimeb+quadratic}).
-This suggests a relation between inverse length quantum corrections and logarithmic entropy corrections which we also argued to be in agreement with the large mass corrections expected from a minimal length generalised uncertainty principle with minimally allowed position uncertainty given by the critical length scale for the onset of quantum effect, the latter being related to the extremal Planckian BH configuration.
+This suggests a relation between inverse length quantum corrections and logarithmic entropy corrections which we also argued to be in agreement with the large mass corrections expected from a minimal length generalized uncertainty principle with minimally allowed position uncertainty given by the critical length scale for the onset of quantum effect, the latter being related to the extremal Planckian BH configuration.